Vindicta-Team/Vindicta-Docs/docs/faq.md

 ### How can I holster my pistol?
 > Press 0 (zero key) to use the ACE holster weapon action.

+### Do enemy crates respawn after I steal them?
+> No.

+### Where are the APCs/Tanks/MLRS?
+> Heavier vehicles appear as you make more campaign progress.
+When this happens is also dependant on difficulty settings: at high difficulty tanks appear almost immediately, and low they will not appear until much later.

 # Zeus

 ### How can I open Zeus interface?